pytest-dev/pytest-order/docs/source/index.rst

-pytest-ordering2: run your tests in  order
+pytest-order: run your tests in  order
 ==========================================

-pytest-ordering2 is a pytest plugin to run your tests in any order that you specify.
+pytest-order is a pytest plugin to run your tests in any order that you specify.
 It provides the marker ``order``, that defines when your tests should run in relation to each other.
 They can be absolute (i.e. first, or second-to-last) or relative (i.e. run this test before this other test).